-The Company shall ensure all substantive resolutions at a meeting of shareholders are decided on a poll rather than by a show of hands.
+The Company shall ensure all substantive resolutions at a meeting of shareholders are decided by a poll rather than by a show of hands.

-All resolutions at the Company's 2022 Annual General Meeting were decided by a poll.
+All resolutions at the Company's 2023 AGM were decided by a poll.

 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.